dapak2002/programming-languages-2022/Lab1-Lambda-Calculus/README.md

 Requirements: git, Haskell, bnfc

-How to get started: Download this directory and `cd` into it in a terminal.
+How to get started: Download this directory and `cd` into `LambdaNat0` in a terminal.

 ## How to Generate a Parser